SE(3)-DiffusionFields: Learning smooth cost functions for joint grasp and motion optimization through diffusion: SE(3)-DIFFUSION FIELDS

-\textbf{Sampling with Langevin \gls{mcmc} in SE(3).} Evolving the inverse Langevin diffusion process for SE(3) elements (cf. \cref{fig:diffusion} for visualization) requires adapting the previously presented Euclidean Langevin MCMC approach \cref{eq:ld}.
+with $\scalemath{0.9}{\mH\sim \rho_\gD(\mH)}$ and $\scalemath{0.9}{\hat{\mH} \sim q(\hat{\mH}|\mH, \sigma_k \mI)}$.
+Note that, as introduced in \cref{sec:background}, the derivatives w.r.t. a SE(3) element $\scalemath{0.9}{\hat{\mH}}$ outputs a vector on $\scalemath{0.9}{\RR^6}$.
+In practice, we compute this derivative by automatic differentiation using Theseus~\cite{pineda2022theseus} library along with PyTorch. \\ \textbf{Sampling with Langevin \gls{mcmc} in SE(3).} Evolving the inverse Langevin diffusion process for SE(3) elements (cf. \cref{fig:diffusion} for visualization) requires adapting the previously presented Euclidean Langevin MCMC approach \cref{eq:ld}.
 In particular, we have to ensure staying on the SE(3) manifold throughout the inverse diffusion process.
 Thus, we adapt the inverse diffusion in SE(3) as